Dave Attell's Insomniac Tour

-Dave Attell's Insomniac Tour was a comedy tour featuring Dave Attell along with his friends and fellow stand-up comedians Greg Giraldo, Sean Rouse and Dane Cook which took place in Las Vegas, Nevada.
+Dave Attell's Insomniac Tour was a comedy tour featuring Dave Attell along with fellow stand-up comedians Greg Giraldo, Sean Rouse and Dane Cook which took place in Las Vegas, Nevada.

-At every performance of the Insomniac tour, Attell featured a toast to friend and former tourmate, Mitch Hedberg, who died on March 29, 2005.

 Critical reception

+PopMatters, “A slickly shot comedy concert filmed at the Las Vegas House of Blues, the last stop on their tour.”

+DVD Talk, “Delivered more than enough solid chuckles to warrant my recommendation.
+If you already know these guys, you'll probably have a ball.
+If you don't, well, now you do.”

-Maxim wrote "Yet Attell still steals the show.
+Maxim, "Yet Attell still steals the show.
 Offensive in all the right places, and tubby everywhere else, his theory on why a penguin can never be a waiter deserves to be scientific law.
 Separately, they are impressive, but combining like a comedy Voltron, the quartet could be the most impressive force in stand-up—with Attell forming the very bald lion head."